 There’s nothing in this world quite like Sole Sisters.
 So make sure you join us on Friday, June 30, 2023 our very last race!

-Sole Sisters Women’s Race Series is a pioneer in women’s racing in Eastern Canada.
+Sole Sisters Women’s Race is a pioneer in women’s racing in Eastern Canada.
 We were the first women’s only 5K in the Maritimes, and today we remain the largest women’s only 5K in Canada… but that’s not all, we’re also the only women’s half marathon in Eastern Canada.

-Listed as one of Canadian Running Magazine’s Bucket List Races, Sole Sisters takes place in Burnside, Nova Scotia, and welcomes runners and walkers from all over Canada, the U.S. – and even the Cayman Islands and Australia!
+Listed as one of Canadian Running Magazine’s Bucket List Races, Sole Sisters takes place in Dartmouth, Nova Scotia, and welcomes runners and walkers from all over Canada, the U.S. – and even the Cayman Islands and Australia!
 We’re joined by women of all ages, shapes, sizes and abilities, in fact – one year over 24 race participants were 70 years of age and older.
 Our events are truly unique, and fun… they are so much fun!
 We have music, chocolate, hug stations, tutus and more!

-Sole Sisters Women’s Race Series is the reason Girls Gone Gazelle Run Club has expanded and remained entirely free to participants.
-And while Sole Sisters Women’s 5K began as a way to fund Girls Gone Gazelle Run Club it has done a very similar job of empowering its 15,000+ participants which represent every age group from pre-teen to octogenarian.
+Sole Sisters Women’s Race Series is the reason Girls Gone Gazelle Run Club has expanded and remained free to participants.
+And while Sole Sisters Women’s 5K began as a way to fund Girls Gone Gazelle Run Club it has done a very similar job of empowering its 25,058 previous participants which represent every age group from pre-teen to octogenarian.
 Sole Sisters have also learned that they too can be fit, active, healthy and confident regardless of when they start exercising.

-Who is behind Sole Sisters Women’s Race Series?
+Who is behind Sole Sisters Women’s Race?

 As a runner, Stacy understands the importance of a healthy lifestyle, and fully believes that fun is an essential component of that.
 Stacy designed the Sole Sisters Women’s Race to appeal to women of all fitness levels, encouraging both walkers and runners to focus on Finish Lines, not Finish Times.